you3kou3/learn_simple_soc/README.md

 ## 1. Overview

-This repository contains a simple SoC design based on the [PicoRV32](https://github.com/cliffordwolf/picorv32) core.
-The SoC includes AXI memory and an LED controller connected via an AXI-Lite interconnect.
-It was created as a self-learning project to understand the basic SoC architecture and the AXI bus interface.
+This repository contains a simple SoC design built around the PicoRV32 core.
+The SoC includes AXI memory and an LED controller connected through an AXI-Lite interconnect, aimed as a self-learning project for understanding basic SoC construction and AXI bus interfaces.
+It is intended to provide a practical platform to study RISC-V CPU core integration, peripheral interfacing, and bus communication in a compact and manageable environment.

 ## 2. File Structure